HIGH

 2013-12-15

-Internal conflict breaks out in South Sudan between government and opposition forces.
-This creates a complex situation affecting border security and regional stability.
+Internal conflict erupts in South Sudan between government and opposition forces, destabilizing the region and complicating border security with Sudan.

 2023-04-15